Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsubsection{Non-Homogeneous Poisson Process}

-The \gls{nhpp} has many parameterizations, but we choose the \gls{pl} characterization to describe conditional intensity and conditional cumulative intensity functions.
-The conditional intensity function is independent of past aggressive behavior onsets, but it varies over time throughout the observation session.
-We choose the \gls{pl} parameterization because it is flexible enough to model a conditional intensity function which is either increasing, decreasing, or remaining constant over time.
+The \gls{nhpp} has many parameterizations, but we choose the \gls{pl} characterization to describe conditional intensity and integrated conditional intensity functions.
+The conditional intensity function (\cref{eqn:nhpp_intensity}) is independent of past onsets, but it varies over time throughout the observation session.
+We choose the \gls{pl} parameterization because it is flexible enough to model a conditional intensity function which is either increasing, decreasing, or remaining constant over time, and has a closed-form integrated conditional intensity function (\cref{eqn:nhpp_icif}).

 where $\theta= [ \alpha, k ]$, $\theta \geq 0$, $\alpha$ is the scale parameter and $k$ is the shape parameter.
 The parameter $k$ controls the shape of the conditional intensity function: when $k > 1$, the intensity increases over time; when $k < 1$, the intensity decreases; and when $k = 1$, the intensity is constant, which reduces the model to the \gls{hpp}.
 The parameter $\alpha$ scales the overall conditional intensity function, affecting the steepness of the intensity decay or growth over time.